Census of agriculture: Austria

-The last census of agriculture was conducted in 2019.
+The last census of agriculture was conducted in 2019 integrated, for the first time, in the Population and Housing Census 2019.

 Belgium

 Belgium participated in all the census rounds.
 The first census of agriculture was conducted in 1846.
 Between 1846 and 1960, eight censuses were conducted, at intervals of 10 to 15 years.
 As one of the six founding countries of the European Union (EU), Belgium has been organizing censuses of agriculture harmonized with EU standards and requirements since 1960.
 The last census of agriculture was conducted in 2020.
 The Census of Agriculture 2010 was carried out together with the Survey on Agricultural Production Methods (SAPM).

 Bulgaria

 The first census of land ownership in Bulgaria was carried out in 1897.
 Subsequent censuses of agriculture were held in 1934 (under the general census of population), 1946, 1993, 2003, 2010 and 2020.
 The last census of agriculture, carried out in 2020, was the third one that complied with EU legislation and the second to be carried out after Bulgaria acceded to the EU.